 12) Using Pac-Man or Space Invaders sounds when mentioning ‘video games’ in movies.

 13) When there is a timer, but it takes longer to count down than the time that was shown.
 It drives me crazy.
 Generic example: 50 seconds until a bomb explodes.
 Dialogue for 30 seconds.
 The timer is showing 30 seconds left.
 More dialogue for 40 seconds.
 The timer is at five seconds.
 Quick one-liner, bomb defused with one second to go.

 Posted by u/FreshRigi

 14) Violence without consequence.
 Like the good guy got beaten within an inch of his life, but the next day he’ll get up and mete out justice, when, in real life, he would normally be looking at three months of physical or occupational therapy.
 I have friends who’ve been on the wrong end of similar physical trauma, and…it’s not pretty.

 Posted by u/RandoBoomer

 15) When all you have to do is beat the big boss and the entire army just collapses.
-Pretty much every alien, fantasy, and robot-using invasion movie uses this hive concept.
+Almost every fantasy, alien, and robot-using invasion movie use this hive concept.